 Body acne, whether it be on the back, neck, or chest, can be frustrating to address.
-The good news is that we’ve come a long way from relying on antibiotics and harsh, drying topical creams.
-In this post, I’ll teach you how you can try to get it under control, sharing advice I wish I knew back when I was dealing with my own back breakouts.
+The good news is that we’ve come a long way from relying on antibiotics and drying topical creams.
+In this post, I’ll share the advice I wish I knew back when I was dealing with my own back breakouts.

 What Exactly Is Body Acne?